 Psychiatric Drug Therapy

 Antipsychotics are the most common treatment the for schizophrenia.
-Research shows they reduce delusions, hallucinations, and relapse rates.
+Research shows they reduce delusions, hallucinations, and relapse rates for some people.
 Regrettably, they are far from a complete solution.
 Researchers examining the results of a landmark federally-funded antipsychotic study put it succinctly, "The majority [74%] of patients discontinued their [antipsychotics within18 months]... indicating substantial limitations in their effectiveness..."

 To maximize recovery, schizophrenia is best viewed in a broader context that considers drugs' partial effectiveness, risks, and limitations as well as the many evidence-based nondrug options available (see free monograph).
 This full view helps individuals and their practitioners make the most informed care choices.

 Antipsychotics: benefits, risks & limitations

 A sobering review of gold standard evidence

 Benefits.
-Antipsychotics can help some people with schizophrenia.
-They can sedate during psychiatric crisis.
-In addition, 21% of people with acute psychosis see some improvement (9% substantial + 12% minimal) in their positive symptoms (like delusions and hallucinations) attributable to the drugs .
-Regrettably, the remaining 79% respond just as well to sugar pills as they do to antipsychotics.
+An exhaustive review of research shows that about 1 in 5 people taking antipsychotics see improvement in their positive symptoms - delusions and hallucinations - due to these drugs (9% see substantial improvement,12% see minimal improvement).
+Regrettably, the remaining 4 of 5 respond just as well to sugar pills as they do to antipsychotics.
 In addition, antipsychotics do little to help negative symptoms like apathy and lack of emotion.

 Side effects.
 Almost everyone on antipsychotics has side effects and they are often serious.
 Frequent sizable weight gain increases the risk of diabetes and cardiovascular disease.
 Sexual dysfunction is common.
 Cataracts, lethargy, insomnia, severe restlessness, involuntary Parkinsonian-like movements, dizziness, seizures, brain shrinkage, and more may occur.